 The Financial Times publishes tables of commodity prices in the print edition of the newspaper from Monday to Friday each week.
 The ICAEW Library holds a run of the FT on microfilm back to 1975.

-The tables for the last five years are available from the FT data archive.
+The tables for the last five years are available from the FT data archive (subscription required).

 The Economist Intelligence Unit offers a subscription service for monthly World Commodity Forecasts which 'provide comprehensive analysis of the fundamentals influencing commodity prices and detailed price forecasts up to two years ahead for 25 commodities.'